 Next, return back to the start position.

-Tips: Want to hit triceps too?
-Instead of keeping the elbows extended, bend the elbows so the barbell is hitting the end range of motion just above the head.
+Tips: If you want to hit the triceps too, instead of keeping the elbows extended, bend the elbows so the barbell is hitting the end range of motion just above the head.
 This variation is called a skull crusher.

 When To Use: Use this compound exercise when wanting to hit the back, or try the skull crusher alternative when focusing on triceps.
 Skull crushes will keep proper tricep form, and are a great arm day addition.